 nearby to sound more present.
 We've been listening to stereo and surround

 audio for years and are acustomed to taking cues of character positions

-But then we cut into a closeer two shot, and the audio must sound more
+But when we cut into a closer 2-shot, and the audio must sound more

-This is why in dramatic film & TV production, the boom mike is sometimes favored over lavalieres for capturing
+This is why in dramatic film & TV production, the boom mike is often favored over lavalieres for capturing

 sound.
 We can easily vary the distance so the audio perspective matches